How to run test on GitLab CI Locally

 gitlab-runner exec shell test_job

-Gitlab-runner exec is the command that helps us test locally.
+Gitlab-runner exec is the command that helps test locally.
 The exec command should be executed directly from the root directory because .gitlab-ci.yml will be kept in the root directory.
-While executing this, we need to specify the executor type (shell in this case) and the name of the job( test_job).
+While executing this, you need to specify the executor type (shell in this case) and the name of the job( test_job).

 Execute Selenium Tests in Gitlab CI locally using Browserstack